-Road to Refuge is an organisation which focuses on changing the conversation on the issue of seeking asylum in Australia by providing a platform to amplify the voices and perspectives of lived experience who matter most: people from refugee backgrounds and people seeking asylum, in their words and on their terms.
+Since 2012, Road to Refuge has been on a mission to change the conversation on the issue of seeking asylum in Australia, providing a platform to amplify the voices and perspectives of lived experience who matter most: people seeking asylum, to shape mainstream discourse, in their words and on their terms.

 Our vision is a refugee community owned discourse built on respect that supports and values people seeking asylum.

-The volunteer-based group run engaging and creative community events, educational initiatives and workshops alongside their interactive web-program.
+We are a volunteer-based group who run engaging and creative community events, educational initiatives and workshops.

 Road to Refuge is best known for the Coffee Cup Project, which in its third year has seen over 100,000 coffee cups featuring Layla, one of three Road to Refuge characters, whose story highlights the strength, courage and complexities of people seeking asylum.